igor-lirussi/SpeakerTelegramBot/README.md

 ## License

-This project is licensed a License - see the [LICENSE](LICENSE) file for details
+This project is under a License - see the [LICENSE](LICENSE) file for details